Last updated on March 13, 2023 by Wandering our World

 For a very local experience, the quaint fishing village of Anse La Raye is for you.
 Every Friday night this tiny village hosts the ‘Fish Fry’ where street vendors sell grilled and fried fish, lobsters, and much more – all with drinks flowing and music playing!

-Jamaica vs St Lucia: Which should you choose?
+Jamaica vs St Lucia: Which Is The Better Choice?